imac9999/lancache/README.md

 		14.1) git clone https://github.com/dlundquist/sniproxy
 		14.2) sudo curl https://raw.githubusercontent.com/OpenSourceLAN/origin-docker/master/sniproxy/sniproxy.conf -o /etc/sniproxy.conf
 		19.3) cd sniproxy
-		19.4) ./autogen.sh && ./configure && make check && sudo make install
+		19.4) ./autogen.sh && ./configure && make check && make install
+			# If there are problems during test procedures, you can try to skip the checks by leaving out "&&make check"
-		19.5) Start sniproxy with ./sniproxy -c /etc/sniproxy.conf
+		19.5) Start sniproxy with /usr/local/sbin/sniproxy -c /etc/sniproxy.conf

-	15) Copy the unbound configuration from unbound/unbound.conf to /etc/unbound/unbound.conf
+	15) Copy the unbound configuration from ~/lancache/unbound/unbound.conf to /etc/unbound/unbound.conf
-	15.1) Replace the interfaces: section with the normal ip (not the virtual ones) 15.2) Replace all A records with the appropriate IPs (the virtual IPs for the appropriate caching service)
+	15.1) Replace the interfaces: section with the normal ip (not the virtual ones) 15.2) Replace all "A records" with the appropriate IPs (the virtual IPs for the appropriate caching service)

 ## Traffic Monitoring on CLI